Create Apache Kafka enabled event hubs

-Azure Event Hubs for Kafka ecosystems provides you with an endpoint.
+Azure Event Hubs provides you with a Kafka endpoint.
 This endpoint enables your Event Hubs namespace to natively understand Apache Kafka message protocol and APIs.
-With this capability, you can communicate with your Event Hubs as you would with Kafka topics without changing your protocol clients or running your own clusters.
-Event Hubs for Kafka ecosystems supports Apache Kafka versions 1.0 and later.
+With this capability, you can communicate with your event hubs as you would with Kafka topics without changing your protocol clients or running your own clusters.
+Event Hubs supports Apache Kafka versions 1.0 and later.

 If you do not have an Azure subscription, create a free account before you begin.

 Sign in to the Azure portal, and click Create a resource at the top left of the screen.

 Search for Event Hubs and select the options shown here:

 Provide a unique name and enable Kafka on the namespace.
 Click Create.

 Once the namespace is created, on the Settings tab click Shared access policies to get the connection string.

 You can choose the default RootManageSharedAccessKey, or add a new policy.
 Click the policy name and copy the connection string.

 Add this connection string to your Kafka application configuration.

 You can now stream events from your applications that use the Kafka protocol into Event Hubs.